Central Intelligence Organisation

+The Central Intelligence Organisation (CIO) is the civilian intelligence and security agency of Zimbabwe, tasked mainly with the clandestine and covert operations, counterintelligence, counter-revolutionary, counterterrorism, executive protection, intelligence assessment, intelligence gathering, internal security, political warfare, and threat assessment to national security.

-The Central Intelligence Organisation (CIO) is the national intelligence agency of Zimbabwe.
-It was conceived as the external intelligence-gathering arm of the British South Africa Police Special Branch in the early 1960s, under the Southern Rhodesian Prime Minister, Winston Field.
+It was conceived as the external intelligence gathering arm of the British South Africa Police Special Branch in the early 1960s, under the Southern Rhodesian Prime Minister Winston Field, and later served as one of the secret police organizations for President Robert Mugabe's regime.